 - We will be on paved ground, so mobility devices and chairs will have solid physical support and ease of movement

 What if I’m not a young adult/Quaker/PYM member? — The most impactful change, and care for the Light in all people, happens across generations, faiths, and communities.
-Whether you’re younger or older*, identify with Quakerism or not, or intend to be part of Spring Continuing Sessions, your spirit will be an important addition to our action.
+Whether you’re younger or older*, identify with Quakerism or not, or intend to take part in meeting for business, your spirit will be an important addition to our action.
 Please consider joining us!

 March 23?
-But that’s the same day as Continuing Sessions! — Youth programs and business meeting will follow the action in the afternoon, so that many Friends can participate in the witness of the body around migrant justice.
+But that’s the same day as Continuing Sessions! — Youth programs and business meeting will follow the action in the afternoon, so that all concerned Friends can participate in the witness of the body around migrant justice.
 Find info and register for Sessions at pym.org/continuing-sessions.

 But that’s also the same day as FCNL Spring Lobby Weekend! — Yes!
 Many YAFs are interested in attending FCNL Spring Lobby Weekend, an annual training on lobbying for young people interested in influencing the legislative process and making their voices heard in Washington.
 In fact, the focus of Spring Lobby Weekend this year is laws that protect the rights and safety of immigrants, migrants, refugees, and their families.
-This is a crucial continuation of the efforts of young people at Berks, and all kinds of action are necessary.
+This is an important, complementary continuation of the efforts beginning at Berks, and all kinds of action are necessary for change.
 If you would like to attend, indicate that on the YAF registration Google form at the top of the page.

 What’s going on in Pennsylvania?

-The Shut Down Berks Coalition provides this summary of the situation here in Pennsylvania:
+Pennsylvania may not be at the southern border of the United States, but family detention is taking its toll around the country.
+The Shut Down Berks Coalition provides this summary of the situation here in PA: